A simple analytical alignment model for laser-kicked molecular rotors: The kicked rotor

 where the integrated interaction strength $\mathrm{P}$ is defined as

 We integrate the Schr\"odinger equation with the Hamiltonian~\eqref{Hamiltonian}:

 which is equivalent to

 in the limit $\Delta\xrightarrow{}0$.
 The right hand integral vanishes in the limit as the eigenvalues of the $\hat{L}^2$ are finite valued.
-Applying the limit yields the instantaneous response of the wave function to the delta pulse as
+Applying the limit yields the instantaneous response of the wavefunction to the delta pulse as

-The resulting time evolution of the wave function~\eqref{wf_evol} and its corresponding alignment have been fully solved analytically by Leibscher with co-workers~\cite{Leibscher2004}.
-The final alignment equation for the 3D case~\eqref{3DAlignment}, displayed in the Appendix, is a lengthy expression containing several infinite sums, Clebsch-Gordan coefficients and hypergeometric functions.
+The resulting time evolution of the wavefunction~\eqref{wf_evol} and its corresponding alignment have been fully solved analytically by Leibscher with co-workers~\cite{Leibscher2004}.
+The final alignment equation for the 3D case~\eqref{3DAlignment}, displayed in Appendix~\ref{AppendixLeibscher}, is a lengthy expression containing several infinite sums, Clebsch-Gordan coefficients and hypergeometric functions.